Data Processing and Transfer Addendum

 dinnerHQ processes your Personal Data for the following purposes:

-Legal Basis: We process your data based on (a) your consent (GDPR Article 6(1)(a)), (b) performance of our contract with you (GDPR Article 6(1)(b)), (c) compliance with legal obligations (GDPR Article 6(1)(c)), and (d) our legitimate interests (GDPR Article 6(1)(f)) where necessary for fraud prevention and service improvement.
+Legal Basis: We process your data based on (a) your consent (GDPR Article 6(1)(a)) for optional marketing communications and other consent-based processing, (b) performance of our contract with you (GDPR Article 6(1)(b)), (c) compliance with legal obligations (GDPR Article 6(1)(c)), and (d) our legitimate interests (GDPR Article 6(1)(f)) where necessary for sponsor data sharing, professional enrichment, event curation, fraud prevention, security, analytics, and service improvement.

 3. Categories of Personal Data Processed